 10. Consult Turkey Travel Planner

-I’m not an expert on Istanbul nor Turkey but I do hope that you find this guide useful.
-I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+I’m by no means an expert on Istanbul or Turkey but I do hope that this travel guide helps you plan your trip.
+I’m only sharing some of the things I learned from the time we spent there.
+If you have any suggestions, then please feel free to let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have an awesome time exploring the mesmerizing city of Istanbul!

 These are some of the things we brought with us to Istanbul.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+Check out our “What’s in Our Backpack?” post for a complete list of our travel gear.
 (NOTE: The following links are Amazon affiliate links.)

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.